-Scope 3 category Scope 3: Franchises
+Scope 3: Franchises

 (C10.2) Do you verify any climate-related information reported in your CDP disclosure other than the emissions figures reported in C6.1, C6.3, and C6.5?
+Yes

 (C10.2a) Which data points within your CDP disclosure have been verified, and which verification standards were used?